omererakman/rag-support-chatbot/README.md

 - **Node.js** 22+
 - **npm**
+- **Windows users** - Git Bash is recommended for Windows users to run bash commands seamlessly
 - **OpenAI API Key** - Required for LLM and embeddings
 - **Vector Store** - Choose one:
   - **ChromaDB** (suggested) - See setup instructions below